 If ShapeOption = “IRREGULAR”, shape is based on an arbitrary set of points.

 Both the options are case insensitive.
-If left blank, the default setting (circular shape) in the HSS package will be used.
+If left blank, the default setting (circular shape) for the source in the HSS package will be used.

 3 Record: faclength, factime, facmass